davidfores-dev/MFi-Controller-Lab-App/README.md

 ## Basic usage

-1. Install MFi Controller Lab.
+1. Install the MFi Controller Lab app.
-2. Pair your controller through Bluetooth.
+2. Pair your controller via Settings > Bluetooth.
+If it is already in the list of compatible controllers, simply use it.
+3. If it does not appear, open the app > Add new controller > Pair/Prepare controller.
-3. Open MFi Controller Lab.
+4. Open MFi Controller Lab.
-4. Check that the controller is correctly detected.
+5. Verify that the controller appears correctly.
-5. Use TEST to verify its controls.
+6. Use the TEST function to check your controls.
-6. Configure the controller profile or remapping if necessary.
+7. Configure the profile or remap controls if necessary.
-7. Use the controller in a compatible application.
+8. Use the controller in a compatible application.
+9. You can also try importing a new controller.

 Generic controllers may require an initial identification and configuration process inside MFi Controller Lab.